mo-shahab/vershachi-unlearning/docs/research.md

 #### Eco friendly machine learning
 - Eco-friendly machine learning refers to a research direction that advocates for the development of learning systems with a focus on environmental and economic sustainability.
 The core idea is to design machine learning models and algorithms in a way that minimizes their impact on the environment and optimizes the utilization of computational resources.

+## Paper 20: ( introduction to federated unlearning )
+## Title: Asynchronous Federated Unlearning

+Cite: Ningxin Su, Baochun Li.
+“Asynchronous Federated Unlearning,” in the Proceedings of IEEE INFOCOM 2023, New York Area, U.S.A., May 17–20, 2023.
+In this paper, we introduce the new paradigm of asynchronous federated unlearning, and propose KNOT, our new federated unlearning mechanism that uses clustering to mitigate the negative effects of unlearning.

+## •	Introduction

+Federated learning is a type of distributed machine learning assumes that edge devices, also known as clients, collaboratively train a global model with their local private data, which are further aggregated by a central server.

+This allows the user to keep their data locally and to processes them instead of sending them to the central server.

+So the client’s data area stored globally in the central server and he can request them to be deleted as a result it led to the machine unlearning.

+In federated unlearning, the primary objective is to minimize the time it takes to complete the retraining process, when a subset of the clients request the erasure of some of their data samples.

+In each round the server sends the initial model to the client.
+Then the client trains the model using the data present locally with the client and sends the updates back to the server.
+The server then uses an aggregation algorithm to aggregate all received updates into a new model, in preparation for the next round.

+## •	Asynchronous federated learning

+Naturally the clients have different computing power and communication capabilities, leading to different amounts of time for them to finish training.
+In order to speed up the FL training session, asynchronous aggregation on the server has recently been proposed.

+The main principle is that the server only needs to wait for a minimum number of faster clients before aggregation proceeds.

+Hence this favors the faster clients in each round, who contribute more and therefore to train the global model.
+This results that the slower clients will update the old models which affects the aggregation process.

+To construct a “firewall” between clusters of clients in the system, such that server aggregation is carried out within each cluster only.

+Though suitable strategies for distributing clients across clusters are open to further investigation???IMP (clustered aggregation can indeed improve training performance in asynchronous FL)

+## •	Model - LeNet-5

+100 clients to be randomly assigned to 5 clusters select 30 clients in each communication round, and 15 clients as the minimum number of clients to be aggregated asynchronously.

+## •	Baseline Algorithm used to compare

+FedBuff as asynchronous FL baseline and Federated Averaging (FedAvg) as synchronous baseline.

+It was confirmed the fact that synchronous FL with FedAvg was much slower than asynchronous FL with FedBuff before clients request to erase their data at the same wall-clock time

+## •	KNOT: ALGORITHM AND ANALYSIS

+In the design of Knot first we have to make sure that the client clusters are made in an efficient manner.
+## o	Implementation and Preparation

+KNOT is implemented in PLATO, a new open-source research framework for asynchronous FL.

+One of the key features in PLATO has been the support for asynchronous FL, with the ability to measure the elapsed wall-clock time in a FL training session.

+o	improvements to PLATO

+o	Achieving stellar scalability

+o	Measuring wall-clock training times

+o	Improving reproducibility

+## •	Datasets

+Here four datasets are used

+o	CIFAR-10 - image classification

+o	Federated EMNIST - image classification (specifically designed for FL)

+o	Purchase-100 - behavioral pattern recognition

+o	Tiny Shakespeare - natural language processing

+https://github.com/TL-System/plato/tree/main/examples/unlearning/knot for KNOT source code